-Complete plans, specifications and contract documents will be open for inspection in the offices of Office of Tim Corley at Pitt County Government Office and JKF Architecture PC, and in the plan rooms of Dodge Data & Analytics, Construct Connect, and Duncan Parnell-Greenville, NC or may be obtained by those prime bidders, upon deposit of \$250 in cash or certified check.
+Complete plans, specifications and contract documents will be open for inspection at JKF Architecture PC, 625 Lynndale Court, Suite F, Greenville, NC 27858, 252-355-1068, during normal office hours after February 4, 2024 and in the plan rooms of Dodge Data & Analytics, Construct Connect, and Duncan Parnell-Greenville, NC or may be obtained by those prime bidders, upon deposit of \$200 in cash or certified check.
 The full plan deposit will be returned to those bidders provided all documents are returned in good, usable condition within ten (10) days after the bid date.
 PDF sets only will be made available to all prime bidders at no cost provided they register with the Office of the Architect.

-NOTE: The bidder shall identify on its bid proposal the minority business participation it will use on the project (Identification of Minority Business Participation) form and shall include either Affidavit $\bf A$ or Affidavit $\bf B$ as applicable.
+NOTE: The bidder shall identify on its bid proposal the minority business participation it will use on the project (Identification of Minority Business Participation) form and shall include either Affidavit A or Affidavit B as applicable.
 Forms and instructions are included within the Proposal Form in the bid documents.
 Failure to complete these forms is grounds for rejection of the bid.
 (GS143-128.2c Effective 1/1/2002.)